arnowelzel/lightbox-photoswipe/readme.txt

 = 3.0.6 =

 * New option to use the WordPress caching instead of a custom database table (thanks to B-e-n-G)
+* New option to ignore links to images on external sites
+* New option to ignore links to images which contain a hash
+* New option to handle custom CDN URLs

 = 3.0.5 =